Marketing leverage is the ability to control and generate large profit increases from low-cost or no-cost marketing methods.

 Implementing an auto-renewal program is just one way to apply marketing leverage.
 There are nearly 50 approaches I’ve identified.

 Is Marketing Leverage Right For You?

-We have 48 unique marketing leverage programs.
-Perhaps one is right for you.
+As I said, I have identified and outlined 48 specific and unique marketing leverage programs.
+Perhaps one of the 48 approaches is right for you.
+Perhaps not.

 Click here to contact me to find out if we can boost your sales and increase your income without dropping a single penny off the price of your services or products.
 If we both feel there may be a match between us I will let you know the likely next best step.